dixita0607/dart-pad/Workshop-Authoring-Guide.md

 http://dartpad.dev/workshops.html?gh_owner=flutter&gh_repo=codelabs&gh_ref=main&gh_path=dartpad_codelabs/src/example_flutter
 ```

+# FAQ

 ## Displaying images

-We recommend hosting images alongside the workshop files.
-First, create an
+Relative paths are not supported for images.
+We recommend hosting your images
+alongside the workshop files.

-`images` directory with the images you would like to display:
+For example, create an `images` directory with the images you would like to
+display:

 ```
 my_workshop/